M1-Woodward® Le Mans Classic Chronograph Exhibition. Series II.

 Since 1928, the winner has been the car that travels the greatest distance in a 24-hour time period.
 The racing circuit is approximately 13.6 km long and takes place in June.
 Le Mans is one of eight races in the Federation Internationale de l’Automobile, FIA.

-Le Mans dial configuration using the original Pantone colors for Gulf, is matched to a black leather strap with orange stitching
+Le Mans dial configuration using the original Pantone colors for Gulf, is matched to a black leather strap with orange stitching.
+XL strap available on request in the note section.

 M1-Woodward Avenue is a highway notably referred to as Detroit's Main Street and follows the route of the old Saginaw Trail that linked Detroit with Pontiac, and at the time, Flint and Saginaw.